marcosjsendra/outagecr/docs/OutageCR_roadmap.md

   * `[x] Completed`
 * **Estimated Effort**: In developer-days (ideal working day).

 This roadmap will be a living document.
 Regular reviews are essential to adapt to challenges, new opportunities, and user feedback.
+The timeline and tasks are based on the refined PRD and will be updated as the project progresses.